- What Is Preeclampsia?

 Last Updated on

 Preeclampsia is a disease that affects pregnant women and has been known to cause issues such as poor liver function and fluid in the lungs.
-Apart from affecting the mother, it also has the potential to cause debilitating complications for the child such as cerebral palsy, blindness and deafness.
+Apart from affecting the mother, it also has the potential to cause debilitating complications for the child such as cerebral palsy, blindness and deafness due to preterm birth.

-Formerly called Toxemia Pregnancy, preeclampsia is a pregnancy complication that appears during the last trimester and can lead to issues such as kidney damage and high blood pressure.
-Mothers-to-be may not display any symptoms if they are afflicted by preeclampsia which is why most doctors insist on checking on your blood pressure during every visit to the clinic.
+Formerly called Toxemia Pregnancy, preeclampsia is a pregnancy complication that can start as early as 20 weeks of pregnancy, in the second trimester, or anytime up to six weeks post-delivery, and can lead to issues such as kidney damage and high blood pressure.
+Mothers-to-be may not display any symptoms if they are afflicted by preeclampsia, which is why most doctors insist on checking on your blood pressure during every visit to the clinic.
 If the blood pressure is high, they will suggest a urine test to check the protein levels in it.

-It can also happen during the second half of the pregnancy or anytime up to six weeks post-delivery.
-Once detected, it needs immediate treatment as it could lead to other health problems like eclampsia and HELLP syndrome (where HELLP stands for Hemolysis, Elevated Liver enzymes, and Low Platelet count).
+Once detected, it needs immediate treatment as it could lead to other health problems like eclampsia and HELLP syndrome, where HELLP stands for Hemolysis, Elevated Liver enzymes, and Low Platelet count.

 Causes of Preeclampsia